 I did not have traditional advocacy experience with a crisis center or hotline, so I worked to explain in my cover letter and interviews how being a peer mentor for other non-traditional students at @UWM fit the bill.Amy Donahue (@ultimatelibrarn)

 Breathe and be yourself!
-It is your time to shine, so think about what you really want to leave a program with and how each program can help you get there!
-I fell in love with the city and the program itself because I wanted public health as part of my education.Natasha Berman (@nkrberman)
+It’s your time to shine.
+Think about what you really want to leave a program with and how each program can help you get there.
+I fell in love with the city and the program because I wanted public health as part of my education.Natasha Berman (@nkrberman)

 Be yourself, tell your story, show your heart, and ask a lot of questions.
-This is a place you might be spending the next two years of your life, and it’s the gateway to your career.
+This is a place you might be spending the next two years of your life.
+It’s the gateway to your career.
 Does the program excite you and make you feel supported?
 Does the community embrace the program?Maija Rannikko Trout (@_mai_ran)

 Why did you choose the grad school you did?

 I chose @slc_gc_grads because of the bigger class size and location.
-Advice to applicants would be to do your research, smile a lot, follow your heart, don’t compare yourself to other applicants, and remember everything will work out the way it’s supposed to!Anna Kolbuszewska (@GeneQueeen)
+My advice to applicants is to do your research, smile a lot, follow your heart, don’t compare yourself to other applicants, and remember everything will work out the way it’s supposed to!Anna Kolbuszewska (@GeneQueeen)